-The serial number of the device serves as the initial password when the connection is established for the first time.
+The ID number on the nameplate of the Bluetooth module is used as the initial password when establishing the connection for the first time.

-Note the following if the Bluetooth module is removed from one device and installed in another device: the password that is changed by the user is only saved in the Bluetooth module and not in the device itself.
+It is important to note the following if the Bluetooth module is removed from one device and installed in another device: all log-in data are only stored in the Bluetooth module and not in the device.
+This also applies to the password changed by the user.